petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing.md

 * Or, can the preferred approach to customizations - Client Extensions - be used to meet those requirements?
 * Or, could the problem be solved with an upcoming feature - either one that’s already on the roadmap, or one that the customer requests and can be built for them during the sales cycle?

-If any of these are true, and the customer is comfortable with SaaS in the first place, then Liferay Experience Cloud SaaS should be proposed.
+If any of these are true, and the customer is comfortable with SaaS in the first place, then Liferay SaaS should be proposed.

 There are some possible scenarios where it might not be possible to be SaaS: